 Additionally, if your income varies from year to year, you could choose to take more at the end of a leaner year and less after a banner year.

 If you don’t need the money right away, you could reinvest the distributions in a separate, taxable account in an attempt to grow your inherited assets in a tax-efficient manner (based on your income tax sensitivity).

 The gradual distribution approach is worth considering if you have generally modest income (facing lower tax rates) and you don’t necessarily need the distributions to fund current spending needs.

 It helps to compare each of these scenarios—full distribution at the end of 10 years (if your income is stable) versus looking for opportunities year by year based on your tax bracket or needs—with your advisor or financial planner.
 This analysis can help you customize your distribution strategy to your needs or determine if a blend of these two approaches may be appropriate.

 A blended approach could be advantageous if your income level is less predictable or if you expect to retire at some point within the 10-year period and want to delay a majority of distributions until you no longer have earned income.

-Mark ultimately decided to work with an advisor who could help him come up manage his inheritance in a way that works for his goals and needs.
+Mark ultimately decided to work with an advisor who could help him come up manage his inheritance in a way that works for his goals and needs and also help him avoid taxes when possible.
 He still manages his own IRA, though, just like his dad.